arrdem/lein-auto/README.md

 There are currently four options available:

 - `:paths` -
-  list of directories scanned for files. (defaults to concatenation of project `:source-paths`, `:java-source-paths` and `:test-paths`).
+  a list of directory paths as strings, and keywords naming Leiningen paths.
+All paths are concatenated together and scanned for file changes according to the `:file-pattern`.
+When merging task-specific options with the `:default` options, `:paths` are concatenated (defaults to the `[:source-paths :java-source-paths :test-paths]`).

 - `:file-pattern` -
   a regular expression that determine which files to watch (defaults